shadijatarun/Ledfx-android/README.md

 ________________________________________
 ## 🛡️ License

-This project is licensed under the MIT License.
+This project is licensed under the [GPL-3 License.](https://choosealicense.com/licenses/gpl-3.0/)
 ________________________________________
 ## 🌟 Support